-Filling (also known as restoration), if done at an earlier stage of tooth decay can prevent decay from affecting the nerve.
-This reduces sensitivity to cold, sweet or sour things and improves the aesthetics of your teeth.
-Fillings also potentially reduce any worsening of cracked, fractured or worn down teeth.
+A tooth filling, also known as a restoration, done at earlier stage of tooth decay, can prevent decay from affecting the nerve, reduce your tooth sensitivity to cold, sweet or foods or drinks and improve the aesthetics of your teeth.
+Fillings also potentially reduce the worsening of cracked, fractured or worn-down teeth.

-A variety of dental filling materials are available.
-Different restorative materials are chosen for the following reasons:
+A variety of tooth filling materials are available.

 Most fillings can be completed in a single visit to the dentist.
-Any decay is removed and a filling material is applied to the tooth.
-Nowadays, we commonly use composite resin or GIC material, also called ‘white fillings’, for direct fillings.
-Direct fillings do require replacement from time to time and more frequently than indirect fillings.
+Any decay is removed from your tooth and filling material is applied to the tooth.
+Nowadays, we commonly use composite resin or glass ionomer filling (GIC) material, also called ‘white fillings’, for direct fillings.
+Direct fillings do require replacement from time to time, more frequently than indirect fillings.

-When you have larger areas of decay, indirect filling is the preferred choice of filling.
+When you have a larger decay, indirect filling is the preferred choice of filling.
 This is because the indirect filling material can withstand heavier chewing forces and replacement of indirect filling is less frequent.

 Indirect filling/restoration can be an inlay or onlay.
-They are customised fillings prepared outside your mouth, in a laboratory environment.
-For that reason, indirect filling treatment usually needs to be done across two appointments, about two weeks apart.
-Onlays cover the chewing surface involving one or more tips of the tooth while inlays lie within the tips of the tooth.
+They are customised fillings done outside your mouth, in a laboratory environment.
+For that reason, indirect filling treatment usually needs to be done across two appointments with two weeks apart.
+Onlays cover the chewing surface involving one or more cusp tips of the tooth while inlays lie within the cusps of the tooth.
 Porcelain, composite resin and gold are often used for indirect restorative materials.

 At Dentist Mandy, we are dedicated in discussing all options with you in order to choose the most suitable filling material to match your needs and expectations.

 During the first appointment, the tooth cavity will be prepared and impressions of the teeth will be taken.
-A temporary indirect filling will be made to keep the cavity clean and prevent sensitivity whilst waiting for the next appointment.
+A temporary indirect filling will be made to keep the cavity clean and prevent sensitivity before the next appointment.

-During the second appointment, the temporary filling will be removed and the teeth will be cleaned and dried.
-The inlay (or onlay) will then be applied.
-The fit and bite will be examined and can be adjusted accordingly.
+During the second appointment, the temporary filling will be removed and the teeth will be cleaned and dried and the inlay and onlay will be applied on.
+The fit and bite will be examined and adjusted accordingly.

-After the first visit, when the temporary filling is inserted, a diet consisting of softer foods is advised as the temporary filling is weaker.
-After the final inlay or onlay is placed, you are then able to eat and chew as per normal.
+After the first visit, a diet consisting of softer foods is advised as the temporary filling is weaker.
+After the final inlay or onlay is placed, you are able to eat and chew as per normal right after the procedure.

-Always remember that as with all dental treatments, how long your indirect filling will last also depends on good daily oral hygiene (by brushing and flossing regularly) together with frequent dental visits to prevent tooth decay from occurring again.
+Always remember that as with all dental treatments, how long your indirect filling will last also depends on the maintenance of good daily oral hygiene by brushing and flossing regularly and visiting your dentist regularly to prevent tooth decay from occurring again.

-At Dentist Mandy, we are committed to identifying your oral problems at the outset so we can ensure a sustainable dental plan for a lifetime.
+At Dentist Mandy, we are committed to solving your oral problems at the outset to ensure a sustainable dental plan for a lifetime.
 Contact us today to discover which filling is the most beneficial for your optimal oral health.